botpress/botpress/packages/bp/e2e/README.md

 Go to `assets/config.ts` and make sure that the config fits your needs.
 You can also edit `Puppeteer` configurations in this file: `jest-puppeteer.config.js` if needed.

+It is highly recommended to use a `.env` file for your environment variables as it will allow you to easily restart your server and delete the `data` folder without loosing your Botpress configurations.

 The entrypoint to the tests is the `all.test.ts` file.
 Edit this file to only run certain tests.

 ### What to do when some tests fail